jpartain89/Software-Install-Guides/docs/ubuntu-specific/web-server/securing-nginx.rst

 First off, in order to actually have a secure connection to a website, that website has to have a trusted certificate.
 Its fine and dandy for you to be your own Certificate Authority, or CA, if only you or people who will trust your certs will access your site.
 If you want anyone else ever to access your site, services or apps, you need to use an already-trusted CA. Of which, you no longer have to pay for this, if you so choose.

-Enter `CertBot <https://certbot.eff.org/>`_.
+Enter `CertBot`_.
 They are a means of having a free, short term certificate that is SO SO SO much easier to install than almost any other CA I've ever found.
 Though, the main downside being that its only valid for 3 months (other CA's offer for much much longer), but it being BOTH free and easy is world-shattering in how long it took for this to occur.

 The system works, at least in the way I use it, by creating a temporary webserver itself, then trying to access said webserver through the address you've requested a cert for.
 As in, your web address has to be pointing to the machine running the certbot server at that time.